 - No front folding table

 - Still temperature fluctuations

-- Highest temperature is a guess
+- The highest temperature is a guess

-Overall this pellet grill gives a good bang for your bucks.
 I think it is a perfect model in between the lower-priced and the (much) higher-priced pellet grills on the market.

 It does not come with a PID controller but a so-called AGL controller.

 The difference is that PID constantly adjusts the speed of the auger that feeds the pellets and the AGL reads all the time but adjusts only once a minute.
 Overall it keeps the temperature at 15 degrees of the setpoint and is a very big upgrade from the old PD controller.

 I think that the LED panel with its bright blue numbers is easy to read.
 And the controls are easy to use.
 Setting the temperature is as easy as on your kitchen oven.
 Some people advised keeping the grill open while it is in start-up mode.
 This makes it get on temperature faster they claim.